opencadc/caom2/torkeep/README.md

 The optional _archiveOperator_ and _metaSyncOperator_ grant permissions directly to operational accounts.
 An _archiveOperator_ has read-write permisison to **ALL** collections and metadata and can be used to enable processes to put metadata into the archive.
 A _metaSyncOperator_ has read-only permission  to **ALL** collections and can be used to enable metadata-sync (`icewind` running at a different location).
-Both of these can be used with no additional AAI components, but they do require front-end proxy setup and an IdentityManager implementation to support X509 client certificate use. **TODO:** extend this to work with OpenID Client Credentials and the `StandardIdentityManager`.
+If the identities are X509 distinguished names, these can be used with no additional AAI components, but they do require front-end proxy setup and an IdentityManager implementation to support X509 client certificate use. **TODO:** additional docs for use with OpenID.

 _collection_ specifies the CAOM collection name and defines a new set of config keys for that collection.